Sebastian Papaiani

 Sebastian Papaiani ([sebastiˈan papaˈjani]; 25 August 1936 – 27 September 2016) was a Romanian film and television actor.

+Biography

 He was born in Pitești; his father was of Greek origin.
 He graduated from the Theatrical Arts and Cinematography Institute in 1960, debuting in the Geo Saizescu comedy Un surâs în plină vară (1963).
 He has a star on the Walk of Fame Bucharest.

 In December 2002 he was awarded by then-President Ion Iliescu the National Order of Faithful Service, Knight rank.
 In 2014, Poșta Română issued a 1.60 lei stamp in his honor, part of the "Golden Stars of the Stage and Screen" series.

-His first wife was actress Eugenia Giurgiu; the two had a son, Sebastian Jr.
+His first wife was actress Eugenia Giurgiu, whom he married in 1961; two years later, the two had a son, Sebastian Jr, but they divorced in 1973.
+He then remarried Marcela Papaiani, with whom he had another son.

 Papaiani died at his home in Bucharest at age 80, after suffering a stroke, and was buried in the city's Bellu Cemetery.